-Committees are not in violation of the contribution limits if an "over the limit" contribution is not deposited and is returned to the contributor either: (1) within 14 days of receipt before deposit so long as the committee did not make use of the contribution prior to returning it, or (2) within 14 days of receipt even after deposit, so long as there was no actual knowledge the contribution was over the limit when deposited and the committee did not make use of the contribution prior to returning it.
+Committees are not in violation of the Act's contribution limits if an "over the limit" contribution is returned to the contributor or the contribution is attributed to another election either: (1) within 14 days of receipt before deposit so long as the committee did not make use of the contribution prior to returning it, or (2) within 14 days of receipt even after deposit, so long as there was no actual knowledge the contribution was over the limit when deposited and the committee did not make use of the contribution prior to returning it.
 If a contribution is returned after it has been deposited it must be reported.
-An over the limit nonmonetary contribution must be returned to the contributor within 14 days of receiving the contribution either in its original form, or in a monetary equivalent greater than or equal to the amount by which its value exceeds an applicable contribution limit. within 14 days of receipt.
-For nonmonetary contributions, the item itself, its monetary value, or the monetary amount which exceeds the limit must be returned to the contributor within 14 days of receipt.
+A contribution must be reported even if not deposited if it is not returned to the contributor by the close of the reporting period.
+An over the limit nonmonetary contribution must be returned to the contributor within 14 days of receiving the contribution either in its original form, or in a monetary equivalent greater than or equal to the amount by which its value exceeds an applicable contribution limit.